webcenter-fr/elasticsearch-operator/documentations/kibana/monitoring-settings.md

     - **targetNodeGroup** (string): The node group where to stream metrics.
 Default is used all node groups.
   - **external** (object): Use it if monitoring cluster is not deployed with this operator.
     - **addresses** (slice of string): The list of IPs, DNS, URL to access on monitoring Elasticseatch cluster
   - **secretRef** (object): The secret ref that store the credentials to write metrics on Elasticsearch from metricbeat.
-It need to contain the keys `username` and `password`
+It need to contain the keys `username` and `password`.
+It only used for external Elasticsearch.
       - **name** (string / require): The secret name.
   - **elasticsearchCASecretRef** (object).
 It's the secret that store custom CA to connect on monitoring Elasticsearch cluster.
     - **name** (string / require): The secret name